The Failed Launch Recovery: Save a Quarter After a $40K Flop for $80K–$100K Operators

 “I’m launching a 6-week live LinkedIn growth cohort.
 Max 25 people. $1,200.
 Live sessions every Thursday, small group coaching, accountability partners, Slack community.

-Starts [DATE].
+Starts [date].
 Would you buy this at $1,200?”

-Then shut up.
+Then stop talking.
 Listen.

 Step 3: 10 calls (5 hours)